department-of-veterans-affairs/va-mobile-feature-support/release-notes/readme.md

 - [Who are our stakeholders?](https://github.com/department-of-veterans-affairs/va-mobile-feature-support?tab=readme-ov-file#key-stakeholders)

 ------
+## Overpayment and Copayment Implementation | 12/15/2025
+- All overpayment and copayment features are implemented in the mobile app with a few exceptions:
+  - The team still needs to add separate `overpayments` and `copays` feature flags to allow for separate release cycles.
+  - The team still needs to fix a few accessibilty issues.
+  - The team still needs to take another pass to make content updates, mainly to rename `Overpayment debts` to just `Overpayments`.
+  - The team still needs to incorporate 12 VBA alerts from the Financial Management team.
+  - The team still needs to implement both backend and frontend analytics.

 ## Overpayment and Copayment Implementation Build-Out | 10/31/2025
 - Updated the Overpayment and Copay components for the Activity section of the Home screen to show the total amount of money owed and the number of debts/bills.